 Hike to the top of Mount Amos (photo above)

-Be warned this should not be attempted in the wet conditions as the rocks become very slippery.
-If the weather isn’t in your favour do the less extreme walk to the viewpoint overlooking the bay.
-For trail conditions and maps visit the visitor centre located right at the park entry.
+Be warned this should not be attempted in wet conditions as the rocks become very slippery.
+If the weather isn’t in your favor do the less extreme walk to the viewpoint overlooking the bay.
+For trail conditions and maps visit the visitor center located right at the park entrance.

 Photograph the Hazards

 If you love to photograph seascapes this spot is for you.
-The hazards are a mountain range in Freycinet National park separating Coles Bay from Wineglass Bay.
-Mount Amos is amongst one of the peaks in the range.
+The hazards are a mountain range in Freycinet National Park separating Coles Bay from Wineglass Bay.
+Mount Amos is amongst the peaks in the range.

 Free parking and close proximity to Wineglass Beach.
 Free Wifi provided.

-the best value rated property in Coles Bay.
+the best value-rated property in Coles Bay.
 Includes breakfast and free bicycle rental.

-Day 4-5 Bay of Fires
+Day 4-5: Bay of Fires